rrhinox/k8s-cka-prep-utils/README.md

 + Vagrant 2.4.0

 > 🐛 (i) Known problem with gitbash fo Vagrant :
-> + if you use git-bash.exe the Ctrl + C exit from ssh session opened  via `vagrant ssh` command.
-You can simply use powershell to jump in the ubuntu host.
+> + if you use git-bash.exe the Ctrl + C exit from ssh session opened  via `vagrant ssh` command, see this [issue](https://github.com/hashicorp/vagrant/issues/12908).
+You can simply use powershell to jump in the ubuntu host as workaround.
-> + Vagrant create 2 network interface (eth0 and eth1) this needs to be taken into account at cluster init via kubeadm configuration file, see vagrant-cluster/scripts/common.sh:line:76 (podSubnet).
+> + Vagrant create 2 network interface (eth0 and eth1) this needs to be taken into account at cluster init via kubeadm configuration file, see vagrant-cluster/scripts/common.sh and search to kubeadm init command (with podSubnet).

 ## 🦮 Guides that I highly recommend to follow!